Tree Cutting 101: Ways to Determine When to Cut Down a Tree

 FAQs

-What are the symptoms of a diseased tree?
+What are the signs of a tree that is diseased?

-Common signs of disease on trees include yellowing leaves, wilted branches, and the growth of mushrooms at the bottom of the tree.
+Common signs of disease in trees are the appearance of yellowing leaves, wilted branches, and mushroom growth at the bottom of the tree.

 Conclusion